 4. Establish some short- and long-term savings goals

-While in college, you might not be ready to start saving for retirement or a house, but you will want to save for other things.
-Once you've established your emergency fund, start to identify your financial goals and how long it will take you to reach them.
+While in college, you might not be ready to start saving for retirement, but you might want to save for other things.
+Once you've established your emergency fund, identify your financial goals and how long it will take you to reach them.
 For example, you might have a short-term goal of buying a new phone in six months.
 You also might have long-term goals of studying abroad in two years or starting graduate school in six years.
-Defining and separating your goals can give you a clear picture of how much and how long you will need to save in order to meet each of your goals.
-Some people may even open a separate savings account for each goal.
+Defining your goals can give you a clear picture of how long you will need to save to achieve your goals.
+Some people may even open a savings account for each goal to keep track of each goal’s progress separately.

 5. Make it difficult to access your savings

 Throughout your college career, you might be tempted to rob your savings account for many reasons.
-It’s crucial to avoid spending your savings on anything other than its intended purpose.
+Perhaps you needed to use your credit card a few more times this month and borrowed from your savings to avoid credit card debt.
+Maybe you loaned money to a trusted friend and he or she will pay you back next month.
+Whatever the reason, try to avoid spending your savings on anything other than its intended purpose.
 The longer your money stays in the account earning interest, the faster it will grow.
-You may consider keeping your savings at a different bank than your checking account.
-Whatever the method, making your savings difficult to access means you’ll be less likely to withdraw or transfer the money.
+To keep your spending habits from getting the best of you, consider keeping your savings at a different bank than your checking account.
+Making your savings difficult to access means you’ll be less likely to withdraw or transfer the money.

 6. Choose the right kind of savings account

-- A regular savings account earns the lowest interest but offers easy access to your money.
+A regular savings account earns the lowest interest but offers easy access to your money.
 You can withdraw cash and transfer funds into your checking account.
-A regular savings account is best for an emergency fund because you want to be able to withdraw the money easily with no penalties.
+A regular savings account is best for an emergency fund because you can easily withdraw the money without penalties.

-- A money market account typically earns more interest than a regular savings account, but it also has higher balance requirements, ranging from $500 to $10,000.
-You can usually access your money with a debit card and write checks from the account, but if your balance goes below the minimum, you'll be charged a fee.
+A money market account typically earns more interest than a regular savings account.
+However, money market accounts also have a higher balance requirement, ranging from $500 to $10,000.
+You can typically access your money with a debit card and write checks from the account.
+If your balance goes below the minimum, you'll likely be charged a fee.

-- A certificate of deposit (CD) usually has the highest interest rate of all savings accounts, but it also has more restrictions.
+A certificate of deposit usually has the highest interest rate of all savings accounts.
+Yet, it also can have more restrictions.
 Mainly, you can't withdraw the money in a CD for a certain period of time (called a "term") without a penalty.
 Terms can range from three months to five years, with longer terms paying the highest interest.
 Minimum balances range from zero to $2,500.
 CDs and Money Market accounts are best for saving money you don't plan to use for several months or years.

 In college, having a savings plan and practicing financial discipline may not be the most glamorous lifestyle.
-However, college can be the most formative time for your finances.
-Proper saving now will allow you to solidify good money habits for the future, such as retirement planning.
-Following these six ways to save, you’ll find that saving money for the future doesn’t have to be a grand act.
-It can be as simple as smart shopping at the grocery store or just limiting your purchases.
-It doesn't matter if you start with $5 or $500; as long as you start to save, you’re setting yourself up for a sound financial future.
+Yet, college can be the most formative time for your finances.
+College is a great time to solidify responsible savings habits that will benefit you long after you graduate.
+Following these six ways to save, you’ll find that saving money for the future doesn’t need to be a grand act.
+It can be as simple as enrolling in automatic savings or shopping wisely at the grocery store.
+It doesn’t matter if you start with $5 or $500; getting into the habit of saving will benefit you greatly in the future.